riskydigital/telegram-bot.sh/README.md

 #Bashbot
-A Telegram bot written in bash.
+A Telegram bot written in shell language script.

 Uses [json.sh](https://github.com/dominictarr/JSON.sh).

 #Why
-* Why use shell scripts to implement this bot?
+* Why using shell scripts?
-For me this is a really simple implementation which fits perfectly for my OpenWRT router without the need for any extra dependency like python, lua.
+This is a really simple implementation which fits my needs.
+I want to run this on several machines including an OpenWRT router without using any extra dependency like python, lua.

-* Why changing curl to wget? because I do not have curl on OpenWRT, I only have wget.
+* Why changing curl to wget? because I do not have curl on OpenWRT, I only use wget and having both is a waste of space.

 #Requiments:
-* wget (curl)
+* wget
 * sh

 #Send notify from server